 WHY CHRONIC PAIN STOPS WITH MEDICAL MARIJUANA

-It’s challenging the admiration, respect, and appreciation we have for our patients using medical marijuana for chronic pain.
+It’s challenging to express the admiration, respect, and appreciation we have for our patients using medical marijuana for chronic pain.
 You consistently rise to the occasion, put a smile on your face, and carry on–in spite of the incredible trials you’ve been through.

 If you’re suffering from chronic pain and taking opiates for relief, you probably know that the pain goes beyond just physical symptoms.